mmasenheimer/chess-engine/Chess/dev_log.md

 # 7/14/25

-- Implemented a faster algorithm
+- Implemented a faster algorithm, which squares relative to the king, with pins and checks/checkmates

+# 7/19/25